Melissa Gonzales, PhD, MS

 Biography

-Dr. Gonzales received her Bachelor of Arts in chemistry, biology, and Spanish, as well as her Master of Science in toxicology and industrial hygiene from the University of Arizona.
-She earned her doctorate in environmental health from the University of California at Berkeley School of Public Health.
-She also completed a 3-year postdoctoral fellowship at the National Health and Environmental Effects Research Laboratory of the U.S. Environmental Protection Agency’s Office of Research and Development.
+Dr. Melissa Gonzales received her Bachelor of Arts in chemistry, biology, and Spanish, as well as her Master of Science in Toxicology and Industrial Hygiene from the University of Arizona.
+She earned her doctorate in environmental health from the UC Berkeley School of Public Health.
+She also completed a 3-year postdoctoral fellowship in environmental epidemiology with the US Environmental Protection Agency’s Office of Research and Development.